skellyska/skellyska/README.md

 - 👋 Hi, I’m @skellyska
 - 👀 I’m interested in ...
-Full Stack Development
+Web Development
-- 💞️ I’m looking to collaborate on ... a social betting app
 - 📫 How to reach me ... skellyska@gmail.com

 <!---